EuclidProtocol/docs/docs/Euclid Smart Contracts/Factory.md

 With the following struct:
 :::note
-TokenInfo struct was defined for the first Execute message.
+TokenInfo struct was defined for the **ExecuteSwapRequest** message.
 Refer back to it if needed.
 :::
 ```rust
 /// Provides needed information for the two tokens